openstack/openstack-ansible-specs/specs/kilo/ceph-block-devices.rst

 Testing
 =======

-No gate-related adjustments will be made to os-ansible-deployment to support this change as no default configurations are being changed here.
+No gate-related adjustments will be made to openstack-ansible to support this change as no default configurations are being changed here.
 Additionally, that there are strict limitations on what can run in the all-in-one (AIO) gate instance.